ONLYOFFICE/onlyoffice-docspace-drupal/README.md

 When you click on the Save button, a user with the **Room admin** role will be created in ONLYOFFICE DocSpace, with the same data as the current Drupal user.
-A public user (Drupal Viewer) will be also added to DocSpace with the View Only access.

 ## Exporting users to DocSpace